Wednesday, 10 November 2021

 By default, Laravel stores stub files inside the framework's internal directory.

-The default location is:
+The default location is

 vendor/laravel/framework/src/Illuminate/Console/Stub